-St. John’s wrestling tried to welcome a girl on its team this season.
+St. John’s wrestling tried to bring a girl on its team this season.
 The school said no.

 “In 2021, it seems incredibly short sighted to deny one of our SJC students to compete in the co-ed sport of wrestling simply because of their gender,” Sprague wrote in the last paragraph.
 “That is not the type of program that I want to represent and be a part of.
 As far as I am concerned, any SJC student in good academic standing, that is willing to show up to our practices, learn, and work hard is accepted and considered a valuable member of the St. John’s College High School’s wrestling team.”

-Sprague, a Georgetown Prep and American University graduate who’s in his third season as the Cadets’ coach, finished his latter by saying, “I am happy to have a conversation with you about this.”
+Sprague, a Georgetown Prep and American University graduate who’s in his third season as the Cadets’ coach, finished his letter by saying, “I am happy to have a conversation with you about this.”
 And that’s what he got.
 When he met with Mancabelli and Hart, though, he could not change their minds.

 “I thought I was going into a discussion.
 But it wasn’t,” Sprague said.
 “They already knew that they weren’t going to allow it. … It was decided, and there’s nothing I could have done.”